Littleton is more a hamlet than a village, with Tudor cottages dating to the time of the construction of the nearby Loseley House.

 Littleton Church is very small and is attached to Church Cottage on the north side.
 A large half-timbered house, Long Meadow, is only a few feet from the south side.
 Although in good repair, the church appears to be disused and has a date plate on the west wall of 1843.
 There is no view to the origin of the alignment at St Martha’s Church because of tree cover, but by moving a short way south down the lane, there is a clear sightline, as seen in the photograph below.

 I now discover that it was built in 1843 as a school by the More-Molyneux family, owners of Loseley Estate.
-It became redundant with the beginning of state education, and in 1904 was converted into a church dedicated to St Francis.
+It became redundant with the beginning of state education and was converted into a church dedicated to St Francis in 1904.

-The above Ordnance Survey extract shows the accuracy of the site upon the alignment.
+The above Ordnance Survey extract shows the site’s accuracy upon the alignment.
 The church is precisely one Druid Mile from the moated site at Artington, also a highly dubious site that makes the coincidences, although very intriguing, no more than coincidence.